mario-hobby/learning_square/README.md

 ```

 Depending on how much training you put on it, you will get better results than the
-one I pasted below, showing an output after 4 epochs of training on a 1K generated dataset.
+one I pasted below (showing an output after 4 epochs of training on a 1K generated dataset.
-It achieved a running loss of about 20.
+It achieved a running loss of about 20 after running for hours on CPU).
 <p align="center">
     <img src="sample_output.jpg" width="600"\>
  </p>

-That's it.
-Time to play.
+On GPU it managed to get better results (~3 running loss) in under half an hour of training
+(25 epochs on 1k dataset).

+That's all I got here.
+Want to try it?
+Pull and run.

 <p align="center">
     <img src="zima_blue.jpg" width="1600"\>